mochi/mochikit/doc/rst/MochiKit/DOM.rst

 :mochidef:`getFirstParentByTagAndClassName(elem, tagName='*', className=null)`:

-    Returns the first parent of ``elem`` matches the tag name and class name provided.
-If parent is a string, it will be looked up using :mochiref:`getElement`.
+    Returns the first parent of ``elem`` that matches the tag name and class name provided.
+If ``elem`` is a string, it will be looked up using :mochiref:`getElement`.

     If ``tagName`` is ``null`` or ``"*"``, all elements will be searched for the matching class.

-    If ``className`` is ``null``, the first element matching the provided tag will be returned.
+    If ``className`` is ``null``, the first element matching the provided tag name will be returned.

+    If no match is found, ``null`` will be returned.

     *Availability*:
         Available in MochiKit 1.4+